 "Connecting Cultures: A World in Brooklyn" installation view at the Brooklyn Museum.
 Photo: JongHeon Martin Kim

 - top attractions/

-Just a short walk away from Museum Mile, the Whitney Museum of American Art showcases one of the nation's premier collections of works by 20th-century American and contemporary masters, while just across Central Park, the mammoth American Museum of Natural History and the Hayden Planetarium at the Rose Center for Earth and Space feature larger-than-life science exhibitions.
+After moving to a new location in the Meatpacking District, the Whitney Museum of American Art continues to showcase one of the nation's premier collections of works by 20th-century American and contemporary masters.
+On the Upper West Side, the mammoth American Museum of Natural History and the Hayden Planetarium at the Rose Center for Earth and Space feature larger-than-life science exhibitions.
 And a block south, the City's oldest museum, the New-York Historical Society, underwent an extensive renovation and expansion in 2011 and introduced the DiMenna Children's History Museum.